MonacoProtocol/sdk/deep-dives/anatomy-of-an-exchange.md

 - Market Outcome Sums: A list of numbers that map 1:1 with the outcomes for example:
   -  Sums of [100, -100, -100]
   -  Mean that if outcome 0 is successful, the user will get 100 in returns
   -  However, if outcome 1 or 2 is successful, they will lose 100
+- Paid: Settlement is driven by market positions, so you can display whether or not a position has been fully settled on a market

 # Order Management